appff/NightShift/README.md

 - `link_auth`: Automatically links authentication files from your home directory
 - `auto_commit_and_push`: Disabled by default for safety; enable only if you trust the autonomous workflow
 - `context_reduction`: Trims long history to reduce token usage
+- `approval` / `sandbox`: Optional Codex-only flags; applied only if your Codex CLI supports these flags
+- Driver blocks are optional: if omitted, built-in defaults are used per role (brain/critic/body)

 ### Full Settings Reference